aaronxsu/Urban-Explorer/README.md

 # Urban Explorer

-This App is still under development.

-This App will let you:
+The first iteration of this app is done, and now it has following features:

-* Register your own account -- DONE
+* Register your own account
-* View your trip exploration history  -- Under development.
-Almost done.
+* View your journey exploration history
+* View one of your previous journeys
-* Choose an interesting area to explore  -- DONE
+* Choose an interesting area to explore
-* Select your desirable start and end point for a trip  -- DONE
+* Select your desirable start and end point for a trip
-* Pick places of your interests from the up-to-date places DB  -- DONE
+* Pick places of your interests from the up-to-date places DB
-* Decide which route to follow to complete a trip of all recommended stops considering the time and distance cost + the street tree coverage  -- DONE
+* Decide which route to follow to complete a trip of all recommended stops considering the time and distance cost + the street tree coverage

+Now some bugs are being fixed.
+The App will be deployed soon.